TiagoSilvaLourenco/challenge-tracing-otel/README.md

 ## How to works

 This software make request via POST and receive a response with the temperature in celsius, fahrenheit and kelvin and city.
 To know about temperature in your city.
 You can see the traces of spans in Zipkin.
+Was implemented OTEL and Zipkin in this project.

 ## How to test: